-Before closing this sub-section, it may be worthwhile to provide the reason for why Condition $M_s^(i)$ is required to guarantee partially-honest implementation by s-mechanisms.
-To this end, let R be the true state of the world and m be an Nash equilibrium message profile of the game $(\gamma, \succeq^R)$ which falls into $Rule\ 1$ .
-When a canonical mechanism is employed and an equilibrium message profile falls into $Rule\ 1$ - of the mechanism described in the previous sub-section -, the preference profile $R^i$ is announced truthfully; that is, $R^i=R$ , and this permitted us to conclude in Theorem 2 that the unanimously announced outcome was F-optimal at R. This conclusion, however, is no longer possible when we are dealing with s-mechanisms.
+Before turning to our characterization result, it may be worthwhile to provide the reason why Condition $M_s^(\mathbf{i})$ is required to guarantee partially-honest implementation by smechanisms.
+To this end, let R be the true state of the world and m be an Nash equilibrium message profile of the game (γ, \succeq^R) which falls into Rule 1.
+When a canonical mechanism is employed and an equilibrium message profile falls into Rule 1 of the mechanism described in the previous sub-section, the preference profile R^i is announced truthfully; that is, $R^i = R$, and this permitted us to conclude in Theorem 2 that the unanimously announced outcome was F-optimal at R. This conclusion, however, is no longer possible when we are dealing with s-mechanisms.
 The reason is that even though all partially-honest agents are reporting truthfully, it is in general not possible to reconstruct the true state R from their reports.
-Therefore, Condition $M_s^{}(i)$ is required to guarantee that x is F-optimal at R.
+Therefore, Condition $M_s^{}(\mathbf{i})$ is required to guarantee that x is F-optimal at R.